Agriculture in California: Stonefruit

-Breeding of stonefruit

 So much of North America's stonefruit is grown here that almost all available propagation material is adapted to California specifically.
 Few accessions are available which are appropriate anywhere else.
 Even so, these are really made for the previous situation in the state, in which lower densities prevailed and dwarfing rootstocks were not used.
 With increasing mechanization there is a need for such rootstocks.